Michigan Lawyers Weekly published an article titled “Populist juries side with plaintiffs.” (No web link available.)

 This title got my attention because I have been speculating about the impact our economic troubles are having on jury verdicts.
 The thesis of the article appears to be that juries are more likely to side with plaintiffs in this economy, but are less likely to give large damage verdicts.
 Although, it quotes one lawyer saying he got a larger verdict than he asked for, which he attributed to the economy.

-The Colorado Springs Business Journal says that at least one study indicates that jury awards have declined 40% and personal injury verdicts are down 50%.
+The Colorado Springs Business Journal says that at least one study shows that jury awards have declined 40% and personal injury verdicts are down 50%.
 But the article does not cite the time referenced in the study.
 It does not even tell us what the study is.
-In other words, it is completely useless to us.
+It is useless to us.